gruntwork-io/kubergrunt/README.md

 # kubergrunt

-`kubergrunt` is a collection of scripts embedded into a go binary that attempts to fill in the gaps between Terraform, Helm, and Kubectl for managing a Kubernetes Cluster.
+`kubergrunt` is a standalone go binary with a collection of commands that attempts to fill in the gaps between Terraform, Helm, and Kubectl for managing a Kubernetes Cluster.

 Some of the features of `kubergrunt` include: